Get Involved

 Learn about the assaults on Israeli democracy and meet the activists working to preserve it

 This trip is a great opportunity to learn alongside peers and friends (ages 21 – 35).
-NIF is based on the simple idea that those of us who share a commitment to Israel and to progressive values can join together to work for equality, freedom, and human rights.
-You will join a global cohort of participants from the U.S., Canada, U.K., and Australia, who will have the opportunity to connect with each other and with Israeli and Palestinian leaders on the ground.
+NIF is based on the simple idea that those of us who share a commitment to Israel/Palestine and to progressive values can join together to work for equality, freedom, and human rights.
+You will join a global cohort of participants from the U.S., Canada, U.K., and Australia, building relationships across borders to be sustained for years to come.

-Following the trip, participants are expected to organize at least two NIF events in their communities with support from NIF’s Young Leadership & Education Coordinator Zak Witus.
-These events could include: a “report back” highlighting the participants’ learnings from the trip, educational events featuring NIF grantees, or something else entirely that is tailored to the needs of the participants’ home communities.
+Following the trip, participants are expected to organize at least two NIF events in their home communities with support from NIF’s Young Leadership & Education Coordinator Zak Witus.
+These events could look like a report back highlighting the participants’ learnings from the trip, educational programs featuring NIF grantees/partners, or something else entirely that is tailored to the intellectual, emotional, and spiritual needs of the fellow’s communities.

 The program is subsidized by generous donors in the NIF community.
-All “on-the-ground” costs – your accommodation and most meals – will be covered by NIF.
+All “on-the-ground” costs – your hotel accommodation and almost all meals – will be covered by NIF.
 If selected, participants are responsible for purchasing their own airfare and travel/health insurance.

 Frequently Asked Questions (FAQs)

-The times are changing.
-More and more young Jews are demanding that when they visit Israel on organized trips, they encounter the complex realities, including the occupation, that are central to understanding Israel today.
+More and more young people are demanding that when they visit Israel/Palestine on organized trips, they must examine the complex social-political realities, including Israel’s military occupation.

-Showing these realities to young people isn’t new for NIF.
+Helping young people confront systems of oppression isn’t new for NIF.
 It’s baked into our DNA.

-We understand that young people are eager to engage with an Israel that isn’t whitewashed or sanitized.
-That’s because they’re asking the same questions about fairness, equal rights, and social justice in Israel that they ask at home.
-They’re eager to build relationships with their Israeli and Palestinian counterparts on the basis of shared values, and they’re eager to work alongside the activists and leaders advancing human rights, equality, and justice.
+We understand that rising generations are eager to engage with an Israel/Palestine that isn’t whitewashed or sanitized.
+That’s because they’re asking the same critical questions about fairness, equal rights, and social justice in Israel and the occupied territories that they ask at home.
+They/we are eager to build relationships with their Israeli and Palestinian counterparts on the basis of shared values.
+Together, we want to build bridges for people around the world who want to work alongside on-the-ground Israeli and Palestinians civil society leaders advancing human rights, equality, and justice.

 January 10th through the 17th, 2024

-The program is for young adults (ages 21–35) who are able to demonstrate leadership experience, a commitment to NIF’s vision and values, and skills or professional expertise that they are interested in developing and applying to advance a just, equal, democratic, and pluralistic Israel.
+The program is for young adults (ages 21–35) who are able to demonstrate leadership experience, a commitment to NIF’s vision and values, and skills or professional expertise that they are interested in developing and applying to advance a just, equal, democratic, and pluralistic Israel/Palestine.
+Applicants from oppressed backgrounds and who hold marginalized identities, including LGBTQ+, Jews of Color, Sephardim, Mizrahim, Palestinians, as well as those with low wealth, are highly encouraged to apply.

 No previous participation in NIF events or within the NewGen community is required.